Abdul Basith (volleyball)

-Abdul Basith siddiqui was a captain of the India men's national volleyball team.
+Abdul Basith Siddiqui was a captain of the India men's national volleyball team.
 He was a member of the team that won the bronze medal in the 1986 Seoul Asian games, beating Japan.
 He also represented India in Asian games of 1978 and 1982.

-Basith was born in Hyderabad in 1959 and then died in 1991.
+Abdul Basith was born in Hyderabad in 1959 and then died in 1991.
 He was awarded the Arjuna Award in 1989.